 There are multiple ways of installing software on Debian based systems like Ubuntu and Mint.
 Tools like apt, apt-get, aptitude and/or synaptic are usually used to install single applications into the desktop editions of those OSes.
 Alternatively, Tasksel is a command line app for installing a “group” of related packages onto a server.
 Tasksel is not installed by default on the desktop editions of the ‘nix’ versions that contain the above-mentioned package managers but, it is installed on later versions of Debian and Ubuntu server editions.

 How Does Tasksel Work?

 Tasksel uses meta-packages to pull a ‘virtual group’ of software apps and dependencies together to install a software bundle defined by a configuration (or .cfg) file.
-Metapackages themselves do not contain the actual applications, they simply reference a groups of packages together as seen here.
-In this case, this is a reference to a software install for ubuntu-server.
+Metapackages themselves do not contain the actual applications, they simply reference a group of packages.
+In this case, this is a reference to a software install for a ubuntu-server.

 Initially, we want to make sure our Ubuntu server is up to date with the latest software: